jacobdein/alpine-soundscapes/README.md

 # alpine-soundscapes
-A collection of [jupyter](http://jupyter.org) notebooks for analyzing soundscapes — developed from my "Soundscapes of the Alpine Landscapes" project in Innsbruck, Austria supported by a Fulbright U.S. student grant.
+A collection of [jupyter](http://jupyter.org) notebooks for analyzing soundscapes — developed from the "Soundscapes of the Alpine Landscapes" project in Innsbruck, Austria supported by a Fulbright U.S. student grant.

 ## Maps